Code-Institute-Submissions/stream-three-project/README.md

 ### Web App

-This is my final project for Stream Three of my Full Stack Web Development course through [Code Institute](https://www.codeinstitute.net/)
+This is my final project for Stream Three of my Full Stack Web Development course through [Code Institute](https://www.codeinstitute.net/).
+I have decided to make a website for my aunt, who loves to paint and would like her prints to be sold online.
+The purpose for this app is to allow people to login to the site and buy her products using PayPal, as well as discuss art using the forum.

 ### The Technologies used for this Site: